 Examples of Machine Learning Algorithms and Their Benefits

-To get an idea of how these types of Machine Learning work and how they can benefit your business, below we explore six algorithms split by learning category.
+To get an idea of how these types of algorithms work and how they can benefit your business, take a look at the machine learning algorithms cheat sheet below, split by learning category.

 SUPERVISED LEARNING EXAMPLES

 1. Linear Regression: The most basic machine learning algorithm, Linear Regression is used for data that trends along a straight line—it attempts to establish a linear relationship between one or more independent variables and an outcome (dependent variable).
 This is particularly useful for retail sales.
 For example, finding out the likely increase in sales from a new promotional offer based on labelled training data from past promotions.

 2. Logistic Regression: This is one of the many machine learning algorithms for classification.
 Logistic regression is typically used for binary classification problems where there are two possible outcomes influenced by one or more variables.
 The algorithm estimates the probability of an outcome from a given data set.
 This algorithm is highly beneficial to problems where interpretation or inference is important, including customer churn, click-through rates, and fraud detection.

 3. Naïve Bayes Classification: Naïve Bayes Classification is used in conditional probability problems where the goal is to discover the probability that something will happen based on previous prior knowledge or training data.
 This algorithm is often used to gather highly accurate results in natural language processing, sentiment analysis, and spam filtering.